Prashika/sample-okta-react-app-useContext/README.md

 Focused on Okta integration with React.
 Used 'useContext' Hook

 ## Prerequisite: Steps to follow:
-1. Create your own okta-developer account
+1. Create your own okta-developer account and sign-in to Okta : [https://developer.okta.com/login/](https://developer.okta.com/login/).

 2. Register your application by selecting Applications -> Create App Integration.
 On the next screen, choose OIDC and Single Page App and click Next.